Cloud-Native Endpoint Deployment with Microsoft Intune

 • Assume Breach: This principle operates under the assumption that attackers could be both within and outside of the network.
 This means continuous monitoring and validation of all network and device activity.

-Intune e.g. provides the capabilities with the compliance policies to check the devices if they are fulfilling all the requirements the company has.
-This can be predefined policies or also custom compliance scripts which runs on a device and based on the return the policy check will be marked as compliant or not.
-These states can then be uses as one factor in Conditional Access Policies.These are granular access controls based on user identity, device compliance, location, and risk level.
+Intune, for example, provides capabilities through compliance policies to check whether devices fulfill all the requirements the company has.
+These can be predefined policies or custom compliance scripts that run on a device, and based on the return value the policy check will be marked as compliant or not.
+These states can then be used as one factor in Conditional Access policies.
+These are granular access controls based on user identity, device compliance, location, and risk level.
 This ensures that only trusted devices and users can access sensitive resources.

-Advantages of an cloud native deployment
+Advantages of a cloud native deployment

 • Best for remote workers